10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 }
 ```

+## animalController.js update

-Access the points by key:
+You will access the points by key or set the default:

 ```js
 function create(animals, animalName) {